Null-Pointer-Ninjas/google-dev-hack-2023/README.md

 # About
+- Checkout our official pitch! :) https://www.youtube.com/watch?v=aIve0GhuvUI
-This is a public repository of our project, VetNinja in the Google DevHack 2023 Hackathon.
+- This is a public repository of our project, VetNinja in the Google DevHack 2023 Hackathon.

 # Contributors
 - Team lead and Python developer: Ng Jing Ying (https://github.com/NGOLDWEEKLY)